-Terms like carbon footprint and ecological footprint gained popularity in the 90s as we became more conscious of our impact on the environment.
+Terms like carbon footprint and ecological footprint gained popularity in the 90s as we became more conscious of our environmental impact.

-Carbon footprint calculators are an educational tool that can help individuals and companies develop a better understanding of their impact and how to reduce that impact.
+Carbon footprint calculators are an educational tool that can help individuals and companies better understand their impact and how to reduce it.

 The following article will explore what a carbon footprint is and how a carbon footprint is calculated.